EricLee0224/PAD/README.md

 - Implementation code of PAAD.

-Our code for PAAD is open-source under an [MIT License].
+Our code for PAAD is open-source under an [MIT License](https://github.com/EricLee0224/PAD/blob/main/LICENSE).

 ---
 ### Contact Us